Optimal Mechanisms for Demand Response: An Indifference Set Approach: Introduction

 \section{Introduction}

-Consumer electricity demand is largely unmanaged.\blfootnote{We are grateful to Andrey Bernstein, Mahmoud Saleh and Xinyang Zhou for valuable feedback and numerous helpful conversations; and also thank Xinyang Zhou for helping us get set up with the OpenDSS grid simulator.
-This research was funded by a grant from Trellis Climate (Prime Coalition) to advance deep demand flexibility solutions and a grant from the Office of Naval Research.} In most markets today, consumers obtain electricty via fixed-rate contracts that do not adapt to real-time grid conditions or reflect the true costs of electricity production.
-This unmanaged demand is in tension with renewable energy resources, such as solar and wind: Unlike conventional energy resources, renewables yield intermittent production and cannot be dispatched on demand, thus leading to frequent mismatches between electricity production and consumption \citep{gowrisankaran2016intermittency,cordera2023unit}.
+Consumer electricity demand is largely unmanaged:\blfootnote{ We are grateful to Andrey Bernstein, Mahmoud Saleh, Jing Shang and Xinyang Zhou for valuable feedback and numerous helpful conversations; and also thank Xinyang Zhou for helping us get set up with the OpenDSS grid simulator.
+This research was funded by a grant from Trellis Climate (Prime Coalition) to advance deep demand flexibility solutions and a grant from the Office of Naval Research.} In most markets today, retail customers obtain electricity via fixed-rate contracts that do not adapt to real-time grid conditions or reflect the true costs of electricity production.\footnote{Many regions also run wholesale energy markets where electricity is traded at floating prices between utilities, power producers, municipalities, etc.~\citep{wolak2021wholesale}.
+End consumers, however, generally do not trade directly on these markets; and exposing consumers to wholesale prices is generally considered to lead to unacceptable risks, as illustrated by the Griddy Energy case below.} This unmanaged demand is in tension with renewable energy resources, such as solar and wind: Unlike conventional energy resources, renewables yield intermittent production and cannot be dispatched on demand, thus leading to frequent mismatches between electricity production and consumption \citep{gowrisankaran2016intermittency,cordera2023unit}.
 This supply-demand mismatch then often forces the grid to depend on expensive and less efficient power plants during peak demand periods, leading to increased operational expenses and environmental impacts \citep{bird2013integrating, IMPRAM2020100539, michaelides2019fossil}.